-I thought everyone knew about what’s going on with Amazon and third-party sellers until I recently shared a post from Vox on my social media.
+I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

-One reader had no idea this is going on.
+One reader had no idea this was going on.

-And, it’s going on elsewhere also, like on Walmart’s site.
+And it’s going on elsewhere, like on Walmart’s site.

-For a while now, I’ve known that when I purchase a physical book, I have to be careful that I’m actually purchasing the book from Amazon and not a third-party seller.
+For a while now, I’ve known that when I purchase a physical book, I have to be careful to buy it from Amazon, not a third-party seller.

 Before I go on, let me explain why this matters to every author and publishing house.

-Book distributors, like Amazon and Barnes and Noble, and now Walmart, buy books from book publishers.
+Book distributors, like Amazon, and Barnes & Noble, and now Walmart, buy books from book publishers.

-The distributors in turn sell the books to the end-user (the reader) and the publisher gets a percentage of the sale.
+The distributors, in turn, sell the books to the end user (the reader), and the publisher receives a percentage of the sale price.

-The publisher then gives the author a percentage of the money they make from the sale of the book.
+The publisher then gives the author a percentage of the money they earn from book sales.

 This is a simple look at how book sales work within the traditional publishing realm.

-Now, when a distributor like Amazon allows third-party sellers to sell through their site, no one knows where the third-party sellers are getting their books from.
+Now, when a distributor like Amazon allows third-party sellers to sell on its site, no one knows where those sellers are getting their books from.
 But it’s a pretty sure bet that they’re not buying them from the publisher.

-According to Publisher’s Weekly, these third-party sellers must provide new books in order to get Amazon’s first Buy Button.
-The problem is that the sellers’ sources are likely from: “used books, review copies, gray market titles, and imports.”
+According to Publishers’ Weekly, these third-party sellers must provide new books in order to get Amazon’s first Buy Button.
+The problem is that the sellers’ sources are likely to be: “used books, review copies, gray market titles, and imports.”

 So, what happens when third-party sellers get the sale?